 cross the Amsterdam-Rhine Canal: visible right is the rail bridge, which you crossed earlier.
 Go on downhill, to the small village of Driemond (part of the Amsterdam municipality).

 at the edge of Driemond, cross the bridge, and then turn left along the bank of the river Gein.

 continue along the Gein, through a deceptively rural landscape, with working farms.
 You are now in the Province of Utrecht.

 The Province of Utrecht protects this landscape: if it was annexed to Amsterdam, it would soon be built over.
 Only rigid planning controls can prevent erosion by suburbanisation here, and many of the farms are already gentrified.

 pass right, at nr 59, a small former Sunday School (Eben Haëzer).

 It is not very old – about 90 years to judge by the style – but the rural society of Christian farmers which produced it, has disappeared since then.

 at nr 54 turn away from the river, along a cycle path through the fields.
-You can not see the built-up area yet.
+Amsterdam is ahead of you, but you can not see it yet.

 pass some trees on the right, and then the first houses of Amsterdam.
 The housing is a sharp urban edge – in this case determined by the provincial boundary, at the ditch left of the path.